Strip Nude for Your Killer Blu-ray Movie

 As far as I am concerned, the English DTS-HD Master Audio 2.0 track is a good enough reason to upgrade your DVDs.
 Berto Pisano's outstanding soundtrack gets a strong boost that enhances the campy atmosphere exceptionally well (listen to the long sax solos).
 Overall sound depth is also improved, though dynamic progression is fairly limited (the film's sound design simply does not favor a wide range of nuanced dynamics).
 The dialog is crisp, clean, and easy to follow.
 There are no serious sync issues, though the more careful viewers will likely notice that some lines could be just a tiny bit off because of the overdubbing.

 Italian directors produced some truly intriguing films during the '70s and '80s.
-Most did exactly the opposite of what the Neorealist directors did - they started looking for inspiration outside of Italy.
-In many cases, for example, they imitated and borrowed from what they thought were big trends overseas, only to eventually realize that their work was also imitated across Europe and America.
-Andrea Bianchi's Strip Nude For Your Killer is a rather entertaining Euro Trash experiment, which essentially blends the aesthetics of giallo and erotica.
-Its plot is fairly basic, but the atmosphere the film creates is very unique.
-I personally enjoy these films a lot because they are almost never politically correct and therefore quite revealing about the various obsessions and taboos that characterized Italian culture at the time.
+Most did exactly the opposite of what the older Neorealist directors did before them -- they started looking for inspiration outside of Italy.
+For example, many frequently imitated and borrowed from what they thought were big trends overseas, only to eventually realize that their work was also imitated across Europe and America.
+Andrea Bianchi's Strip Nude for Your Killer is a rather entertaining Eurotrash experiment, which essentially blends the aesthetics of giallo and erotica.
+Its plot is fairly basic, but not its atmosphere, which is unquestionably its biggest strength.
+I enjoy films like it a lot because they are almost never politically correct and therefore quite revealing about the various obsessions and taboos that defined post-war Italian culture.
 RECOMMENDED.